Skip to content

 San Jose

 San Jose is an excellent location for colocation in Northern California.
-The city is highly known for its favorable business environment and tax relief.
-Data centers in the region benefit from three broad economic programs:
+The city is well known for its favorable business environment and infrastructure support.
+Data centers in the region can benefit from several broad economic and development programs:

 Furthermore, the city is famous for being a vital internet interconnection point.
-For example, the CoreSite Data Center is an interconnection hub supporting many Silicon Valley high-tech companies.
-Because of its infrastructure, data centers and businesses in San Jose have access to fast network connections.
+For example, the CoreSite SV1 Data Center is an interconnection hub supporting many Silicon Valley high-tech companies.
+The facility provides access to 65+ networks, including international carriers and multiple subsea cables.
+Because of this infrastructure, data centers and businesses in San Jose have access to fast network connections.f its infrastructure, data centers and businesses in San Jose have access to fast network connections.

 San Jose Data Center Market Stats